kiranma72/abdm-docs/content/1-basics/Understanding_the_PHR_Framework.md

 Users can create an ABHA address by downloading a PHR mobile application or a portal provided by the HIE-CM.
 Use [phr.abdm.gov.in](https://phr.abdm.gov.in) to create a new ABHA address

 {{% notice%}}
-Users can createa an ABHA addresses in one of two ways:
+Users can create an ABHA addresses in one of two ways:
 1. Using self declared information - This requires Name, Year of Birth gender along with a mobile number or email
 2. Using an ABHA Number - This requires users to first create an ABHA number with strong KYC